- Oops!Something went wrong.Please try again later.

 It was a bearish day for the French auto sector, however.
 Stellantis NV slid by 2.46%, with Renault down by 1.39%.

 Air France-KLM slipped by 0.28%, with Airbus SE falling by 1.54%.

 After having ended the day flat on Friday, the VIX rose by 10.54% on Tuesday to end the day at 18.14.
 The U.S markets were closed on Monday.

 On Tuesday, the NASDAQ rose by 0.07%, while the Dow and S&P500 fell by 0.76% and by 0.34% respectively.

 The Day Ahead

-In the futures markets, at the time of writing, the Dow was up by 56 points.
+In the futures markets, at the time of writing, the Dow Mini was down by 2 points.

 For a look at all of today’s economic events, check out our economic calendar.